Which of the following best describes the difference between esse... | Study Prep in Pearson+

 B

-Essential amino acids are only found in plant-based foods, while non-essential amino acids are found in animal-based foods.
+Essential amino acids are used exclusively for energy production, while nonessential amino acids are used for protein synthesis.

 C

-Essential amino acids are used only for energy production, while non-essential amino acids are used for protein synthesis.
+Essential amino acids contain sulfur atoms, while nonessential amino acids do not.

 D